wdbm/world_statistics/README.md

 # world_statistics

 This repository features data and some tentative analyses of the data.
-There is no clearly-defined goal, but perhaps a goal of generally finding features that are linked with reducing suffering and increasing happiness over various time-windows is one possible goal.
+There is no clearly-defined goal, but perhaps finding features that are linked with reducing suffering and increasing happiness over various time-windows is one possible goal.

 # upcoming considerations: Inglehart–Welzel cultural map of the world